MRazaKazmi/MRazaKazmi/README.md

 - I've significant experience contributing to all phases in the life cycle of developing data products as well as strong knowledge of Big Data and Cloud Computing technologies.

-- I'm currently learning Web Development.
+- I'm currently learning DevOps Engineering.

 - Feel free to connect with me on LinkedIn : https://www.linkedin.com/in/mrazakazmi/